 - Personal recommendations - perhaps another carer, the GP surgery or the local Alzheimer's Society may know of someone suitable.

 - Advertising - advertising locally is often best because the person with dementia and those who care for them can get to know the person beforehand.

 - Home care agencies - these can find people to provide respite care, but will probably be more expensive.
-Counsel and Care and Tourism for All (see 'Useful organisations' at the end of this factsheet) provide lists of home care agencies, but do not make recommendations.
+Independent Age and Tourism for All (see 'Useful organisations' at the end of this factsheet) provide lists of home care agencies, but do not make recommendations.
 The local authority may also have a list of local home care agencies.